lelanthran/frame/README.md

 # Phocus

 This is a small utility that I can use from the command-line to keep track of where in the bigger picture my current efforts fit.

 ## Problem

 Too often I find myself completing some small and intricate part of my hobby/personal project, and realise that I don't remember where I stopped last in the project, which I last looked at as an overview two weeks ago.

 I deep-dive into something tiny and complex that takes all of my attention, and once that is done and integrated, I'm not too sure what I had planned next.

 ## Solution

-Storing the tasks as a tree, with each task having a single parent and zero or more child tasks lets me determine at a glance where I am in the project and where I will be continuing from next once the current small task is finished.
+Storing the tasks as a tree of context, with each context having a single parent and zero or more child contexts lets me determine at a glance where I am in the project and waht my next context will be once I am done with the current context.

 I'll put in a concrete example once the code is finished.

 ## Mental Model

 For now, MVP is a gui command that loads and interrogates a local DB.
 To make it easier for **me** to use, I'm making it all command-line based.
 I especially like how git branches show up in my prompt (PS1) so that's an important feature I need in the MVP.

 At any given point in time, the user will logically be working on a single node in the tree.
 Creating a new node creates a child node of the current working node.
 Nodes can be switched to at will using IDs/titles, but to remain focused, only `push` and `pop` should be used (see below).

 Basically, the help page of phocus needs to look like this: